-Sensory Stories and Other Programs for Visitors with Disabilities
+Sensory Stories and Other Programs for Visitors with Special Needs

-OHC continues to add programs and tours to better serve interested audiences, and we welcome suggestions.
+OHC continues to add programs and tours to better serve interested audiences, and we welcome suggestions and requests for tailored programs and tours.
 If we do not currently offer an onsite program that meets your needs, we can also travel to your location with an Outreach Program.

 We recommend that visitors plan to use the restroom before visiting the Oberlin Heritage Center.
 We have minimal restroom facilities that are not fully accessible.

 Many public programs are held in Heiser Auditorium at Kendal at Oberlin, a facility that is wheelchair accessible.
 As we consider new community locations, we remain committed to ensuring the accessibility of off-site programming.